Sharp spectral gap for some degenerate Witten Laplacians: Examples of admissible potentials

-In these three criteria, $\s\in\j_\infty(\m)$, hence the constructions made in the previous section are precise up to a factor $1 + O(h^\infty)$.
-For the following ones, it is not the case anymore, the factor has the form $1+ O(h^\beta)$ with some $\beta\in\R$, the criteria that we enounce now are some that ensures $\beta>0$.
+In these two criteria, $\s\in\j_\infty(\m)$, hence the constructions made in the previous section are precise up to a factor $1 + O(h^\infty)$.
+For the remaining cases, this is no longer true; the factor instead takes the form $1+ O(h^\beta)$ with some $\beta\in\R$.
+We now present criteria that ensure $\beta > 0$.